KerbalOfficial/Histolauncher/README.md

 *If you don't want to install **pywebview**, it will open up in your default browser instead once you open up the launcher.*

 # Opening the Launcher
 To open the launcher, download the latest version from the **[release page](https://github.com/KerbalOfficial/Histolauncher/releases)**.
-After it installs, unzip the `.zip` file.
+After it installs, unzip the `.zip` (can be `.tar`) file.
 Then, make sure you have the requirements (instructions for installing them are above).
 After that, run `launcher.py` which will start the launcher.

 Enjoy!